LewMar/docs/mail.md

 <a name="customizing-the-components"></a>
 ### Customizing The Components - Dostosowywanie komponentów

-You may export all of the Markdown mail components to your own application for customization.
-To export the components, use the `vendor:publish` Artisan command to publish the `laravel-mail` asset tag:
 Możesz wyeksportować wszystkie komponenty poczty Markdown do swojej aplikacji w celu dostosowania.
 Aby wyeksportować komponenty, użyj komendy `vendor:publish` Artisan, aby opublikować znacznik zasobu `laravel-mail`:

     php artisan vendor:publish --tag=laravel-mail